"Don't want a nation under the new media

 The Cringe in Spain

 Spain was always a country full of Cultural Cringe, but it was turned Up to Eleven after the "Generation of '98", the cultural movement that came right after Spain lost all of its American colonies in the Spanish-American War in 1898.
 Spain's national pride hit rock bottom, despite the elites who were sure that the country would recover its former glory soon enough.
 However, the low and middle classes never truly believed it, seeing the country as decadent, corrupt and self-indulging.
 Francisco Franco tried to restore the national pride during his dictatorship, but he only managed to make things worse.
 The fact that his sort of nationalism was completely obsolete in the post-World War II world didn't help either.
 After the transition to democracy in the late 1970s, Spain regained some confidence, but its self-esteem never truly recovered.
 Even during the mid-2000s, when Spain became the 8th biggest economy in the world, many leftist and centrist Spaniards still saw Spain as a Third World country, more suited for Africa than for Europe (making reference to an old French insult for Spain that said that "Africa starts at the Pyrenees").
 And now that Spain is in the middle of a huge, long economic crisis, many people believe that the cultural sentiment of the Generation of '98 is back again, probably even stronger.
 Case in point, a current popular derogatory nickname for Spain used by Spaniards is "Españistán", a portmanteau of "España" and "Afghanistan" created by a popular YouTube video that explains the reasons of said economic crisis.
 The sources for Spain's Cultural Cringe are countless.
 For starters, the absurd high levels of corruption, not only in politics, but in pretty much everything that resembles an important hierarchy structure.
 Whereas people in the United States get rich so that they can afford to run for office, people in Spain run for office so that they can get rich (often by illegal means).
 The Spanish word for "business owner" ("empresario") has negative connotations for similar reasons.
 And the worst part?
 When these cases of corruption are discovered and even made public, perpetrators walk away most of the time.
 Also, like in Germany, waving the national flag outside of sport events is a big no-no. If you do so, you risk accusations of being a fascist and/or a Franco supporter (Yes, even if he's still dead).
 This is especially problematic in regions with independent leanings, like the Basque Country or Catalonia.
 Spanish people also have a very low self-esteem when it comes to their own products outside of food: if it's "Made in Spain", it cannot be good.
-Ever.
-The same for cultural products, like movies, TV shows or music, which are mostly seen as inherently inferior than productions from other countries (this is part of the reason why Pedro Almodovar has a better reputation overseas than in Spain, for example).
+Ever. note The same for cultural products, like movies, TV shows or music, which are mostly seen as inherently inferior than productions from other countries (this is part of the reason why Pedro Almodovar has a better reputation overseas than in Spain, for example).
 In the most extreme cases, even Spain's cultural legacy, which is considered one of the richest in the world, has a poor reputation.
 Related to the former is the sense that Spain is totally lacking in innovative and entrepreneurial spirit.
 Miguel de Unamuno, one of the most prominent writers of the aforementioned Generation of '98, once summed up this sore point with the epithet "¡Que inventen ellos!" ("May others invent!"), which reached Memetic Mutation status.
 If you are a Spaniard who dreams of becoming a famous scientist, you know that eventually you will be forced to get the hell out of Spain, since you will never get the funding or the resources you need otherwise.

 The Cringe in Russia